The Thompson Memorial Chapel is located at 860 Main Street.

 Weddings that take place at the Jewish Religious Center are those where both participants are Jewish.

 Because the Thompson Memorial Chapel and the Jewish Religious Center are sacred spaces, weddings taking place in either building must be religious ceremonies.
-We are happy to suggest other locations for secular ceremonies.

 One of the Chaplains of Williams College may be available to officiate; if this possibility is of interest to you, please notify our office as early as possible.
 If you do not have an officiant in mind, and if one of the Williams Chaplains is not available, we encourage you to seek the services of another certified officiant.
 While we are not able to offer the service of securing an officiant for you, we may be able to provide the names of local members of the clergy whom you may want to contact.